unsignedzero/PowerAnalyze/README.md

 # Version/Changelog #

+* Added plot code and more support functions.
 * Added quick start guide for repo.
 * Optimized leave-one-out (LOO) parameters to get the best results.